-How long does it take the sedation to wear off?
+How long sedation can take to wear off

 Nitrous oxide wears off instantly when the mask is removed.
 With oral sedation, the effects can last for two to four hours after your appointment.
 Recommendations are for the patient to not drive a car for 12 hours after receiving oral sedation.
 The effects of IV sedation can be reversed almost instantly, but the patient is still not supposed to drive a care for 12 hours.

 How will I feel after my appointment is over?